-Popular vloggers such as Fleur DeForce and the Chapman sisters (Pixiwoo) both produce high-quality detailed makeup tutorials, product reviews and have subscribers in the millions making it a perfect opportunity for beauty brands to nurture third-party partnerships.
+Popular vloggers such as Fleur DeForce and the Chapman sisters (Pixiwoo) both produce high-quality detailed makeup tutorials and product reviews and have subscribers in the millions, making it a perfect opportunity for beauty brands to nurture third-party partnerships.

 L’Oréal recently partnered with five British beauty bloggers on an ongoing basis.
 With a combined reach of 5.5 million people, these bloggers create unique content as well as attend key beauty events including London Fashion Week and Cannes Film Festival to increase awareness of the beauty brand.

 But research suggests that the power of influencers with millions of followers seems to be waning – engagement rates get significantly lower after a million followers.
 A mixture of social media bot followers and genuine followers seeing through disingenuous endorsements seem to be the main reasons for the lack of engagement.

 Realizing this, beauty brands have taken a leap of faith and are either handing over the reins of content solely to the content creators (L’Oréal) or turning to micro-influencers who have considerably higher engagement rates but fewer followers.
 Instagram is slowly catching up with YouTube in terms of influencer content engagement rates and has the most potential for growth according to TapInfluence.